aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

     - together with a higher-level network slice controller to support end-to-end network slicing;

-\[TODO: Describe two methods for OTN-SC to create OTN slices: VN type 1 and 2]

-   The OTN slice realization configurations may be in the form of a TE topology configuration as defined by the TE topology model {{!RFC8795}}, or a set of TE tunnel configurations as defined by the TE Tunnel model
-   {{!I-D.ietf-teas-yang-te}} at the MPI (MDSC-to-PNC Interface) in the ACTN framework {{?RFC8453}}.
-An Orchestrator or an end-to-end slice controller may request OTN slices directly through the OTN slicing interface provided by the OTN-SC.

-   A particular OTN network resource, such as a port or link, may be sliced in two modes:

-   -  Link-based slicing, where a link and its associated link termination points (LTPs) are dedicatedly allocated to a particular OTN slice.

-   -  Tributary-slot based slicing, where multiple OTN slices share the same link by allocating different OTN tributary slots in different granularities.

-   Additionally, since an OTN switch is typically designed to be fully non-blocking switchable at the lowest ODU container granularity, it is desirable to specify just the total number of tributary slots in the lowest granularity (e.g. ODU0) when configuring tributary-slot based slicing on links and ports internal to an OTN network.
-In multi-domain OTN network scenarios where separate OTN slices are created on each of the OTN networks and are stitched at inter-domain OTN links, it is necessary to specify matching tributary slots at the endpoints of the inter-domain links.
-In some real network scenarios, OTN network resources including tributary slots are managed explicitly by network operators for network maintenance considerations.
-Therefore an OTN slice controller shall support configuring an OTN slice with both options.

-\[TODO: describe slicing for access links (non-OTN) and OTN links]

 # YANG Data Model for OTN Slicing Configuration

 ## OTN Slicing YANG Model for MPI

 ### MPI YANG Model Overview

+   When realizing OTN slices, the OTN-SC may translate a connectivity-based OTN slice into a set of end-to-end tunnels using the Traffic-engineering(TE) tunnel interface defined in
+   {{!I-D.ietf-teas-yang-te}}.
+For a resource-based OTN slices, the OTN-SC may transate the abstract topology representing the slice into a colored graph on an abstract TE topology using the TE topology interface defined in {{!RFC8795}}.

-   An SDN controller (PNC or MDSC) exposes to the OTN-SC set of available resources for OTN slicing in the form of an abstract TE topology.
-When the OTN-SC receives slice configuration from the NBI, it translates the configuration into a colored graph on the abstract TE topology, by marking corresponding link resources on the TE topology received from the SDN controller with a slice identifier and OTN-specific resource requirements, e.g. the number of ODU time slots.
-When the SDN controller receives the slice configuration, it shall create a new virtual TE link for each of the colored links to hold the reserved OTN time slots for time slot-based slicing.
-These resultant virtual links are then included in the TE topology advertisement to the OTN-SC.
+   For the configuration of connectivity-based OTN slices, existing models such as the TE tunnel interface {{!I-D.ietf-teas-yang-te}} may be used and no addition is needed.
+This model is addressing the case for configuring resource-based OTN slices, where the model permits to reserve resources exploiting on the common knowledge of an underlying virtual topology between the OTN-SC and the subtended network controller (MDSC or PNC).
+The slice is configured by by marking corresponding link resources on the TE topology received from the underlying MDSC or PNC with a slice identifier and OTN-specific resource requirements, e.g. the number of ODU time slots or type/number of ODU container.
+The MDSC or PNC, based on the marked resources by OTN-SC, will update the underlying TE topology with new TE link for each of the colored links to keep booked the reserved OTN resources e.g. time slots or ODU containers.

 ### MPI YANG Model Tree